 That's 27bhp more than the standard Vanquish

-Aston Martin has confirmed Vanquish Zagato Speedster and Shooting Brake models, which will complete a line-up of four Vanquish special editions created by the British car maker and famed Italian design house.
+Alongside the open-top Vanquish Zagato Speedster (pictured below), the new model completes a line-up of four Vanquish special editions created by the British car maker and Italian design house Zagato.

 The four Zagato models will total 325 cars, with production split between 99 Coupés, 99 Volantes, 28 Speedsters and 99 Shooting Brakes.
 At the Frankfurt motor show, the firm confirmed that all of the cars have now been sold.

-The hard-top Zagato and Volante can sprint from 0-62mph in 3.5sec and 3.9sec respectively.
-Additional weight in both the Speedster’s convertible system and Shooting Brake’s design means this time will extend slightly on these models.
+The Coupé and Volante can do the 0-62mph sprint in 3.5sec and 3.9sec respectively.
+Additional weight in both the Speedster’s convertible system and the Shooting Brake’s design means this time will extend slightly on these models.
 Top speed will be about 197mph.

 The most noticeable design on the Speedster is the so-called Speed Humps behind the front seats, which represent Zagato’s ‘double bubble’ roof, a feature originally added to the firm’s racing cars of the 1950s to allow space for racing helmets.